 Even if a lawsuit is dismissed and you are in the right, it can still be very expensive just to defend yourself in court.
 If your claim is covered by your E&O policy, the insurance company with help cover attorney’s fees, court costs and any judgments or settlements that may result.

-What May Not Be Covered by E&O Insurance?
+What May Not Be Covered by Errors & Omissions Insurance?

 The coverage of your E&O insurance policy will vary widely by carrier.
 With some plans, you may have to pay an additional fee to add on specific protections.
 With other carriers, certain incidents will not be covered by your plan.